pavelekshin/infromix-to-mssql-replication/README.md

 > 1. Periodically trying to update enddatetime value for "call" and "vxmlsession" tables because it’s presented in source tables with NULL value for uncompleted calls (we may have a call lasting up to an hour)

 > [!TIP]
-> Tune the number of copied records on tSetting and frequency running job - job_runSyncReportTable according your workload and you tasks.
+> Tune the number of copied records on tSetting and frequency running job - job_runSyncReportTable according your workload and your tasks.